-The risk for the bank is that your tenant may stop paying rent, or you may struggle to find someone to rent the property.
+With a BTL mortgage, the risk for the lender is that your tenant may stop paying rent, or you may struggle to find someone to rent the property.
 Unlike a standard mortgage, a buy to let mortgage relies on a third-party to provide you with the money to pay it off.

-While a buy to let mortgage can be a great investment we’ve pulled together nine things you should consider before you choose to become a landlord:
+While a buy to let mortgage can be a great investment, we've pulled together some things you should consider before you choose to become a landlord:

 Don't just buy a property that you like, buy a property that the kind of tenant you want to attract will actually want to rent.
 Are you looking for students for instance, or young families?